Diocese honors religious jubilarians

 “A film was shown by a visiting friar about their mission in Japan where one of their members had gotten ill.
 They were looking for a replacement,” she said.
 “That was probably the first real stirring that, ‘Yes!
 I could do that.’
 The seed to be a missionary was planted.”

-Following high school, Sister Catherine reached out to the Sisters of St. Francis and entered the convent in Williamsville, New York.
+Following high school, Sister Catherine reached out to the Sisters of St. Francis of the Neumann Communities and entered the convent in Williamsville, New York.
 She has spent the last 65 years “on mission.”
 Although she never made it to Japan, she has served in education in New York, Puerto Rico, Texas, California, South Carolina, Hawaii and finally in Central Florida.

 “The memories of each place I’ve been hold special highlights, an abundance of graces,” Sister Catherine said.
 “I’m reminded of walking to the 5:45 a.m.
 Mass in Kalaupapa, Molokai, with only the stars lighting our way and knowing that our sister, St. Marianne Cope, took the same route to Church.
 It is still vivid in my mind 10 years later.”